globerhofer/HIPAA-policies/source/sections/09-configuration_management_policy.md

    * Intrusion detection and virus scanning software installed.
    * All items listed below in the operating system-specific subsections below.
 6. Once the security team member has verified the new system is correctly configured, the team member must add that system to the Nessus security scanner configuration.
-7. The new system may be rotated into production once the CTO verifies all the provisioning steps listed above have been correctly followed and has marked the issue with the `Approved` state.
+7. The new system may be rotated into production once the CTO verifies all the provisioning steps listed above have been correctly followed and has marked the Issue with the `Approved` state.

 ### 9.3.1 Provisioning Linux Systems